 National Museum conservator Sharon Towns explains how yachting techniques and a structural engineer helped overcome the challenges involved with handling an oversize and fragile historic map.

-The Victorian Lands Act 1862 map measures more than 6 x 4.5 metres and is on public display for the first time in more than 100 years.
+The Victorian Lands Act 1862 map measures more than 6 x 4.5 metres and was on public display for the first time in more than 100 years.
 Signed by parliamentarian Charles Gavan Duffy, the map shows land available for selection in the Victorian colony.

 The Act immediately opened up over 600,000 hectares of land for selection in 250-hectare blocks, to be paid off in small amounts over eight years.
 In the rich Western Districts the squatters got around the Act and purchased the best land.